TianyiZhangNFA/2SQWL/README.md

 # 2SQWL
-2-State Quantum Walk on a Line Algorithm (2SQWL) with non-localized initial states
+2-State Quantum Walk on a Line Algorithm (2SQWL) with non-localized initial state

 The algorithm corresponds to